 Low Carb Smoothies

-Smoothies can be nutrient dense and very refreshing in the hotter seasons.
-They can also be very easy to make and convenient to keep meal-prep time down.
-Many people add MCT Oil to give themselves a boost in the morning, but you can customize them a number of ways.
+Smoothies are a great nutrient-dense keto option and are very refreshing in the hotter seasons.
+They are also so easy and convenient to make that you’ll significantly reduce your meal-prep time.
+Many people add MCT Oil to give themselves a ketone boost in the morning, but you can customize them a number of ways.

 Here are a few examples of low carb smoothies that you can prepare at home: